pythonarcade/arcade/CONTRIBUTING.md

 ./make.py html
 ```

+Note that this may interfere if you work on other projects that also have a `make.py` file.

 To enable this feature, most users can follow these steps:

 1. Run `./make.py whichshell` to find out what your default shell is